 (7) Heat treatment defects and surface treatment defects.

 The corresponding countermeasures to improve thermal fatigue (cracking) are as follows.

-(1) Avoid surface tempering and softening caused by excessively high cavity surface temperature, thereby avoiding the decline of thermal fatigue resistance of the die.
+(1) Prevent surface tempering and softening caused by excessive cavity surface temperature, which can reduce the thermal fatigue resistance of the die.

-(5) Correct heat treatment process (such as suitable austenitizing temperature and quenching cooling rate as high as possible, and full tempering) to avoid excessive thick nitride layer and vein nitride when nitriding.
+(5) Implement a correct heat treatment process, such as using a suitable austenitizing temperature, a high quenching cooling rate, and full tempering, to avoid an excessive thick nitride layer and vein nitride during nitriding.

 Plastic deformation (collapse)

 Figure 11 Topographic features of plastic deformation in hot forging die